-As adjusted net tangible book value is our net tangible book value (deficit), plus the effect of the sale of shares of our common stock in this offering at an assumed public offering price of \$ per share, the last reported sale price of our common stock on June , 2020, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-This amount represents an immediate increase in the as adjusted net tangible book value of \$ per share to our existing stockholder, and an immediate dilution of \$ per share to new investors participating in this offering.
+As adjusted net tangible book value is our net tangible book value (deficit), plus the effect of the sale of 1,000,000 shares of our common stock in this offering at the public offering price of \$32.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+This amount represents an immediate increase in the as adjusted net tangible book value of \$1.60 per share to our existing stockholders, and an immediate dilution of \$26.79 per share to new investors participating in this offering.